monsoonmaelstrom/book2/book2.md

 “Hazel?
 Why?”

-“You should all really be going now,” Alexandria says, standing abruptly.
+“You should all be going now,” Alexandria says, standing abruptly.
 “Anna, show them out.”

 “What were you doing in there?”
 I ask Alex once we’re back out on the street.